 If a child then passes away from any of the conditions specified—their immediate family may be able to claim an ex gratia payment of NZD$30,000.

-- children, including whāngai, adopted children, stepchildren and grandchildren raised as children
+- children, including whāngai, adopted children, stepchildren and grandchildren raised as the service person's children

 - spouse or partner, including ex-spouse or ex-partner.

-Genetic counselling may also be available to children of those with Qualifying Operational Service in Viet Nam.
+Genetic counselling and genetic testing may also be available to children of those with Qualifying Operational Service in Viet Nam.
 The child must be:

-- the natural-born children of the service person, and
+- the natural-born child of the service person, and

 - conceived after Viet Nam service.